 Gyda and her husband Harry have been St. Peter the Apostle parishioners since the first Mass at Trinity Memorial Gardens in January, 2008.
 She is a Eucharist Minister and a member of the Women’s Council.

 Gyda has coordinated the Religious Education program at St. Peter the Apostle since 2015.
 Faith Formation has an important role to play in the mission of the parish and draws strength and encouragement from the community.
 It provides opportunities for families and children to develop their prayer life, deepen their understanding of the faith and become active participants in our community.
-In 2016, there are 19 Catechist and Assistant Catechist volunteers serving over 150 students in grades Pre-K thru 12.
+In 2019 - 2020 school year, there are 19 Catechist and Assistant Catechist volunteers serving over 150 students in grades Pre-K thru 12.

 Maribeth was born in Pittsburgh, PA to Ed and Janice Fuhs.
 She and her siblings attended St. Paul's Catholic School in Westerville, Ohio before the family moved to Florida.
 They continued their Catholic education at Our Lady of Lourdes in Dunedin and at Clearwater Central Catholic High School.
 Maribeth then went on to earn a Bachelor's Degree in Anthropology from the University of Florida.

 After college she worked for Eastern Airlines and then Innisbrook Resort.
 After marrying Morgan they moved to Jacksonville where she worked for American Express Platinum Travel until having her three sons.